bregman-arie/bregman-arie.github.io/devops-interview-questions.md

 <br><h5>Question</h5>
-<summmary>Describe in detail how you bring up an instance with an IP you can reach from outside the cloud</div><button type="button" class="btn btn-info dob-answer-btn">Answer</button>
+<div class="bs-example dob-question">Describe in detail how you bring up an instance with an IP you can reach from outside the cloud</div><button type="button" class="btn btn-info dob-answer-btn">Answer</button>
                     <div class="container bg-light dob-answer">
                     <code class="language-html" data-lang="html">
                     <pre>